 public class MovieFormModel { public string Title { get; set; } public DateTime ReleaseDate { get; set; } public string Genre { get; set; } [Display(Name="Duration Hours")] public int DurationHours { get; set; } [Display(Name = "Duration Minutes")] public int DurationMinutes { get; set; } public IEnumerable<SelectListItem> Hours { get { return Enumerable.Range(0, 11) .Select(r => new SelectListItem { Value = r.ToString(), Text = r.ToString(), Selected = r == DurationHours }); } } public IEnumerable<SelectListItem> Minutes{ get { return Enumerable.Range(0, 59) .Select(r => new SelectListItem { Value = r.ToString(), Text = r.ToString(), Selected = r == DurationMinutes }); } } public long Duration { get { return new TimeSpan(DurationHours, DurationMinutes, 0).Ticks; } } }

-properties provide the values
+The Hours and Minutes properties provide the values

 for two dropdownlists.
-The DurationHours
+The DurationHours and DurationMinutes

 properties are used to represent the selected values from the

-property will map to the movie's
+dropdownlists.
+The Duration property will map to the movie's

-property, and as mentioned before, it stores the value of the
+Duration property, and as mentioned before, it stores the value of the

-property of a TimeSpan
+Ticks property of a TimeSpan object constructed from

 the selected hours and minutes.
 Here's a sample form that makes use of this view